Plumsail/actions/source/flow/actions/sharepoint-processing.rst

-Microsoft Flow actions
+Power Automate (Microsoft Flow) actions
 ======================

-Provides advanced set of Microsoft Flow actions for SharePoint.
+Provides advanced set of Power Automate (Microsoft Flow) actions for SharePoint.
 It allows you to change permissions on sites, lists, list items.
 You can create sites from templates and many more.

-Before starting, ensure that you `added Plumsail connector to Microsoft Flow <../../getting-started/use-from-flow.html>`_.
+Before starting, ensure that you `added Plumsail connector to Power Automate (Microsoft Flow) <../../getting-started/use-from-flow.html>`_.

 .. contents:: List of actions in this connector
    :local: